Candice Pillay: Influences

-In an interview with Toronto Paradise, Candice spoke about her musical influences.
+In an interview with Toronto Paradise, Pillay spoke about her musical influences.
 "I have African and Indian heritage, and mixing the African and Indian rhythms and drums together is very close to RnB and hip hop," she said.
 "A lot of my melodies are very Indian and you wouldn't think that because they're under a heavy 808, but I try to access all those cultures that I grew up on."